 - Problem: When a corrupt tax return preparer steals from a client or from the public fisc, the government's enforcement options are limited.
-The Justice Department may bring criminal charges, but it lacks the resources to do so except in cases of widespread, high-dollar schemes.
-The alternative is civil penalties, but the law currently does not authorize meaningful civil penalties. - Solution: Authorize the IRS to impose greater civil penalties in a wider range of cases.
+The Department of Justice (DOJ) may bring criminal charges, but it lacks the resources to do so except in cases of widespread, high-dollar schemes.
+The alternative is civil penalties, but the law currently does not authorize meaningful civil penalties. - Solution: Authorize the IRS to impose larger civil penalties in a wider range of cases.